 I’m in another hotel room doing it.

-Today’s question is, what is the biggest danger about renting and managing my own house?
+Today’s question is, “What is the biggest danger of renting and managing my own home?”

 So, you know, if you’re a owner and you’re thinking, “Hey, I’m going to rent my house.
 What are some dangers I should look out for?”